 Chicago is perhaps the international hub of architecture, and the John Hancock Center should be an essential stop on your trip to this “City by the Lake”.
 Don’t go home without taking an exhilarating trip to the top and experiencing the incredible panoramic views available at 360 CHICAGO!
 Even after you descend back to earth, you’ll still feel your head is somewhere in the Chicago clouds.

 The Go Chicago Card is accepted for gate admission until 5:30 pm.
 Once inside the Observatory all guests are welcome to stay until closing.
+Timed tickets for TILT are available at the box office for an additional fee.

 Insider Tip: Don’t miss the brand new TILT! attraction.
 Experience Chicago in a whole new dimension as you’re tilted forward away from the building and over the Magnificent Mile.
 Timed tickets are available in advance or at the box office for an additional fee.